metdpg/monitoring/README.md

 Restart the system everytime you make a change to either of these files.

-#### Alert configuration
+#### Add automatic alerts

-If you want automatic alerts when a server or service becomes unavailable, do the following:
+If you want automatic alerts when a server or service becomes unavailable, you must do some additional configuration:

 1. Create file `prometheus/alert_rules.yml`.
 Start by copying `prometheus/alert_rules.yml.example` and replace `<NMHS>` with relevant name.
 2. Create file `prometheus/alertmanager.yml`.
 Start by copying `prometheus/alertmanager.yml.example` and replace `<NMHS>` with relevant name.
 Then: